 Experiments using both beams typically use the long focus south beam combined with the short focus north beam (although other options can be delivered).
 An example layout is shown – here the south beam accelerates electrons via LWFA, and the north beam generates ions approximately orthogonally via a solid target interaction.
 Different angles between the laser beams can be requested.
 This includes co- or counter-propagating beams using an f/2 parabola with a 20mm central hole.
 These arrangements must be discussed before submission of the proposal.

 An example dual beam configuration for Gemini Target Area Three.
-The South beam generates electrons via a long focus laser incident on a gas target. and the North beam is incident on a solid target, generating ions in an orthogonal geometry.
+The south beam generates electrons via a long focus laser incident on a gas target, and the north beam is incident on a solid target, generating ions in an orthogonal geometry.